 I’m not going to do another summary and analysis of what’s already been said many times since the results were revealed.
 Instead, in this post I want to talk to you about what could and should have happened in the countdown but – for some reason – didn’t.
 And I mean talking literally because I recorded you another video.

 PART 28B OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Some things need to be mentioned here before you watch the video, though.